Advertisement

 Submit Your Application

-Apply directly through the official Hunterdon County Division of Housing portal.
-Applications are free — never pay anyone to apply on your behalf.
-If applying online, take a screenshot of your confirmation page for your records.
+Contact Hunterdon County Division of Housing directly at to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 4